 On my first tour, my riding partner Sam Ryan did not bring riding gloves.
 He noticed a tingling in his fingers at first and then after three or four days of 60-70 mile rides his hands became numb.
 It’s hard to properly steer a bicycle with numb hands and it sure took the joy out of riding.
 Plus, we were concerned that he had done some possibly permanent damage to his hands.
-We later learned that pressure on your hands during a long ride while gripping the bars affects a nerve that creates problems similar to carpel tunnel.
+We later learned that pressure on your hands during a long ride while gripping the bars affects a nerve that creates problems similar to carpel tunnel syndrome.
 It took Sam about a week to get feeling back in his hands.
 You can bet he’ll never take on a bicycle tour again without the proper padded gloves.

 5. Color: Color in a riding glove isn’t just a fashion statement.
 There are beneficial reasons for color.
-I prefer light colors that will not absorb heat during the day, and are more visible at night. reflective material is a plus.
+I prefer light colors that will not absorb heat during the day, and are more visible at night.
+A glove with reflective material included is a plus.
 The more you can be seen at night, by cars both coming and going, the safer you are.